polkadot-developers/docs-sandbox/source/docs/main-docs/02-fundamentals/transaction.md

 ### Adding valid transactions to a transaction queue

-If a transaction is identified as valid, the transaction pool moves the transaction into a transaction queue.
+If a transaction is identified as valid, the transaction pool moves the transaction into a queue.
-There are two transaction queues for valid transactions.
+There are two separate transaction queues for valid transactions.

 * The **ready queue**: contains transactions that can be included in a new pending block.
   For runtimes built with FRAME, the transactions must follow the exact order in the ready queue.

 * The **future queue**: contains transactions that may become valid in the future.
-  For example, a transaction may have a `nonce` that is too high for its account.
-  This transaction will wait in the future queue until the valid preceding transactions are included in the chain, after which it will be either dropped or reconsidered.
+  For example, a transaction may have a `nonce` that is too high for its account, in which case the transaction will wait in the future queue until the valid preceding transactions are included in the chain, after which it will be either dropped or reconsidered.

 It's possible to design a custom runtime to remove the transaction ordering requirements.
 However, a runtime without strict transaction ordering would allow full nodes to implement different strategies for propagating transactions and including them in blocks.
 ### Invalid transactions

-The runtime will return an `Invalid` error when a transaction cannot be added to a block at all.
-Transactions could be invalid for one of the following reasons:
+When a transaction cannot be added to a block at all, the runtime will return an `Invalid` error Transactions could be invalid for one of the following reasons:

 - The transaction was already included in a block (`Stale`).